gustavoperess/bloom-frontend/README.md

 - A frontend React App.
 - A backend in flask.
-- A postgress database inside of the backend.
+- A postgress database configured on the backend.

 # Bloom Frontend setup